-If you think that your SIP credentials are being used by someone else, delete them in the Customer Center immediately.
+If you think that your SIP credentials are being used by someone else, delete them on My Swisscom immediately.

 If you give away or sell your telephone, make sure that the SIP credentials are removed from the device.
 Reset the device to factory settings in advance.